The Role of the Academy Council

 At The Meadows, the Academy Council meet three times a year as a large group and then four subgroups with specific remits, meet each term.

-A member of The Shaw Education Trust's Executive Team attends each of the termly Academy Council meetings.
+A member of The Shaw Education Trust's Leadership Team attends each of the termly Academy Council meetings.

 The Chair of the Academy Council can be contacted via the School Office.